Lande21/RolandeU.github.io/README.md

 I was very considerate of my budget
 May i find what GOD has prepared for me
 Make cornbread
-sTARTED TO rEAD THE ds BOOK!
+sTARTED TO rEAD THE ds BOOK! yayyy